Luca (2021 film): Critical response

 Alonso Duralde of the TheWrap wrote: "Luca is sweet and affecting, capturing the bond that strangers can build over a summer, and how that friendship can endure.
 And like its shape-shifting protagonists, it's got plenty going on beneath the surface."
 From The Hollywood Reporter, David Rooney said that "the real magic of Luca is its visuals.
 The character designs are appealing both in the marine world and on land, and the richness of the settings in both realms is a constant source of pleasure.
 The play of light on the gloriously blue water's surface is almost photorealistic at times, while a sunset spreading its orange glow over rocks on the shoreline makes you yearn to be there."

-Charlie Ridgely, writing for ComicBook.com praised the film for its uniqueness, feeling that it highly deviated from Pixar's usual narrative formula and clichés but it didn't make it "lesser" than other of the company's classics like Toy Story and Up, highlighting the animation, the design of the Italian Riviera, the score and the story.
+Charlie Ridgely, writing for ComicBook.com praised the film for its uniqueness, saying that it highly deviated from Pixar's usual narrative formula and clichés, but that this didn't make it "lesser" than the company's classics like Toy Story and Up.
+He also praised the animation, the design of the Italian Riviera, the score and the story.

-However, Phil De Semlyen, writing for Time Out, branded the film a "letdown", writing "Charming but slight, Luca definitely isn't Pixar firing on all cylinders.
+Conversely, Phil De Semlyen, writing for Time Out, branded the film a "letdown", writing "Charming but slight, Luca definitely isn't Pixar firing on all cylinders.
 The studio's trademark daring, pin sharp sight gags, and big ideas are missing from a fishy coming-of-age yarn that's a little damp around the edges."

 Accolades

 Short film

 A short film titled Ciao Alberto was released on Disney+ on November 12, 2021.
-It is written and directed by McKenna Jean Harris and produced by Matt DeMartini with Enrico Casarosa on board as executive producer.
+It was written and directed by McKenna Harris and produced by Matt DeMartini, with Enrico Casarosa as executive producer.
 It focuses on Alberto as he continues to grow accustomed to working with Massimo; eventually accepting him as a father figure.

-Future
+Possible sequel

 The cast expressed interest in returning for a sequel, and presented different ideas of what it would be about, among which was the joking suggestion they frequently made of giving Uncle Ugo a spin-off series.
-Casarosa expressed interest in doing a sequel that would be similar to The Parent Trap, which would center upon Luca and Giulia's attempt to reunite Massimo and his wife.
-Shortly after the film's release, Disney+ sent a survey to subscribers asking about their opinion of the movie and asked "how likely would each household member [want] to watch another movie involving the characters and world of Luca if it became available," implying that the studio is considering producing a sequel at some point.

-In October 2022, Casarosa stated that they were no present plans for a sequel to Luca, but that he was developing a new, original film, presumably for Pixar.
+Casarosa expressed interest in doing a sequel that would be similar to The Parent Trap (1961), which would center upon Luca and Giulia's attempt to reunite Massimo and his wife.
+In October 2022, Casarosa stated that there were no present plans for a sequel to Luca, but that he was developing a new, original film, later revealed to be Gatto (2027).